 Cook County Health and Hospitals Department of Patient Relations

 You can file a grievance in person or by mail, fax, or via our website.
-If you need help filing a grievance, the CCHHS Grievance & Appeals Coordinator is available to help you:
+If you need help filing a grievance, the CCH Grievance & Appeals Coordinator is available to help you:

 Attn: Constance Toliver